kalvir781/kalv/posts/archive/how-a-ruby-guy-decided-to-add-nodejs-to-the-mix.md

 With each test setup I used [Redis pubsub](http://redis.io/topics/pubsub) to push urls to be fetched onto a channel and have the fetching code consume that channel.
 This would allow easy integration from the existing rails app.

-Also to remove bandwidth fluctuations from my ISP I ran the tests on a[Linode](http://www.linode.com/) server.
+Also to remove bandwidth fluctuations from my ISP I ran the tests on a [Linode](http://www.linode.com/) server.

 ## Eventmachine